Best Schulbegleitung Application Resource for Families in Bavaria

 - Multiple disabilities where the primary diagnosis is physical, intellectual, or sensory

-The legal basis is SGB IX (rehabilitation and participation) and SGB XII (social assistance).
+The legal basis is the SGB IX/XII Eingliederungshilfe framework.
 The Bezirk provides Eingliederungshilfe as the responsible social assistance authority.

 Applications go to the Jugendamt (your local youth welfare office) when the child has:

-- A psychiatric or psychological condition causing or threatening to cause social participation impairment
+- A qualifying emotional or psychological disability causing or threatening to cause social participation impairment

-- This includes many cases of autism spectrum disorder, ADHD with severe social impairment, anxiety disorders, and other conditions classified under § 35a SGB VIII
+- This includes qualifying autism profiles, anxiety disorders, and other conditions classified under § 35a SGB VIII

 The key criterion: the condition must cause or be likely to cause impairment in social participation (seelische Behinderung or drohende seelische Behinderung).
 The Jugendamt handles this under SGB VIII § 35a (Eingliederungshilfe for children and adolescents with mental health impairments).